Series

 Genre: thriller, drama, detective

-What is remarkable: A woman teams up with her addicted sister to find her husband's murderer.
-Starring Elizabeth Banks.
+What is remarkable: a woman teams up with her addicted sister to find her husband's murderer.

 Genre: romance, comedy